Southern Norway: Economy

 Key industries in Southern Norway are forestry, agriculture, and tourism.
 Tourism is very important in the summer due to the mild climate as well as the winter with its good skiing conditions.
-There are popular ski resorts like Hovden in the Setesdal valley as well as Bortelid in Åseral municipality.
+There are popular ski resorts like Hovden in the Setesdal valley as well as Bortelid in Åseral Municipality.
 The farms in this region are generally small due to the topography.
 Dairy farming is the largest agricultural use, predominantly in Vest-Agder.
 The interior areas of the region tend to have more sheep farming than dairy.
 The most productive forests are in the interior of the region as well.
 The fishing industry is not very large in this region, but it does exist.
 Hydroelectric power generation is also a larger part of the economy in this region with many power stations on most of the larger river systems throughout the region.

 List of municipalities

-About 80% of the population of the two counties live along the coast, which has the warmest climate in Norway as well as offering quick access to the rich fishing grounds and maritime routes of the Skagerrak.
+About 80% of the population of the region live along the coast, which has the warmest climate in Norway as well as offering quick access to the rich fishing grounds and maritime routes of the Skagerrak.
 In Southern Norway there are also a number of less populated inland municipalities.
 The list of the municipalities in Southern Norway are: